Alvaro-hg/webAuthn-useCase/README.md

 Go to [localhost:8080](http://localhost:8080).

-If the web browser you are using doesn't support WebAuthn switch to another one like Chrome or Safari.
+If the web browser you are using doesn't support WebAuthn switch to another one like Chrome, Safari or Edge.

 #### Register